UPPMAX/programming_formalisms/docs/prereqs.md

     - Chances are big that you already have **git installed on your computer**.
 You can check by running e.g. `git --version`.
     - If you don't have git, install it following the instructions [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
+         - Follow the setup insctructions from the Mac part of [Git installation](https://coderefinery.github.io/installation/git-in-terminal/) by CodeRefinery.
     - If you have a very old version of git you might want to update to a later version.